Couple Banned From A Minnesota Walmart After Wearing Swastika Face Masks

 “We literally had a f*cking war over this.
 The Nazis lost.
 Please don’t wear those masks,” Mueller responded.

-The woman fired back that she was trying to warn them, and they did not understand what she was saying.
+The woman fired back that she was trying to warn them and that they did not understand what she was saying.
 She claimed that by voting for Biden, people would inevitably be ushering in a wave of socialism.

 According to the publication, both parties eventually left Walmart without further incident.